projekt-wolkenschloss/wolkenschloss/testing/README.md

 Instead you can use locally running qemu vms to test Wolkenschloss.

+We use the [quickemu](https://github.com/quickemu-project/quickemu) project to shortcut the qemu argument adventure.
+It generates a `quickemu.sh` that contains all arguments for the qemu commands that we customize into the final `start.sh`.

 Prerequisites:

 1. OVMF installed and firmware accessible in `/etc/OVMF/FV`.
 This contains UEFI firmware needed for the VMs